ishaanbedi/woyage/README.md

 When you visit the website, you can sign up for an account and add your website to start tracking your visitors.
 You will be provided with a tracking code that you can add to your website to start tracking visitors.

 ## Running Supalytics Locally
-If you want to self-host Supalytics, you can follow the steps below:
+If you want to run Supalytics locally, you can follow the steps below:

 Before you start, you need to setup a Supabase project.
 You can sign up for a free account at [Supabase](https://supabase.com/).